#LightTheWorld—Feed the Hungry: A Service Project for Tweens & Teens

 The kids decided on the way there that they would like to sing a Christmas carol to them as we delivered the food, but nobody answered the door (even though we could see that they were home).
 We just decided to leave the bags inside their front door and leave after knocking several times.
 Just as we were driving off, we saw them come down to the door.

 After we were done delivering the food, I had a bunch of hungry 6th graders on my hands so they all came to my house for pizza and had a great time together for the rest of the evening.
-Once all the kids had gone back home for the night, I asked Sophia what she thought of it all.
+Once all the kids had gone back home for the night, I asked my daughter what she thought of it all.
 She said she felt really good about serving and she knew her friends had enjoyed doing the service project more than she thought they would which made her really happy.

 A couple texts she received from her friends: